sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 intro_SDK_2.png

-From any document, you can get back key facts as JSON:
+For any document, you can write extraction queries:

 ![image-20240610103355889](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240610103355889.png)

+And get back key facts as JSON:

 ```json
 {